 You can do this easily with your hand – so easily that you should be careful because it doesn’t take much pressure to bend it!
 Make a small change and then check the float level and repeat until you get it properly set.

 How do you measure float height?

 Refer to your OEM service manual for the most accurate float height settings.
-With that said, you can get it really close by flipping your carb upside down – the float should be roughly parallel with the carb body surface.
+With that said, you can get it really close by rotating your carb to a 45-degree angle from upside down – the float should be roughly parallel with the carb body surface.

 How to make your dirt bike safer and more reliable

 Jetting is one of the best ways to make your dirt bike run better, last longer, and go faster, but there are other things that riders neglect that will eventually cause problems.